- Everything goes back to Start

 - Office files — Keep your to do list, shopping budget spreadsheet, or half-finished screenplay up front and center by pinning it to Start from OneNote, Excel, or Word.

 For even more things to pin, see Pin apps to Start.

 We start you off with a fairly orderly configuration of Tiles, but you don't have to leave it that way: when you move Tiles around, you're free to leave gaps between them, have only one Tile in a row, or fill up every available space.

 You can also adjust Tile sizes so you can pack a lot of apps into a small space or revel in the glory of an expanded Live Tile.
 All Tiles can be shrunk to the smallest size, and many can be expanded to span the width of the Start screen.

 To learn more about rearranging Tiles, see Move or unpin a Tile on Start.

 Your phone comes with 20 colors you can use for your Tiles and the accents peppered here and there around the phone (and some mobile operators might add a color or two of their own).

 Your theme color will show up not only on Start and your App list, but also in links, Messaging, and other places.

 You can also choose between a black or white background.
 On some phones, the dark background uses less battery, while the light background is higher contrast.
 Also, here's a tip: some colors look a little different against the dark background than they do against the light, so if you change between them, try revisiting different theme colors.
 (Optical illusion?
 Maybe, but experiment to see what you like.)

-To learn how to pick your flavor, see Change accent color or background theme.
+To learn how to pick your flavor, see Personalize my Start screen and theme color.